The Bankrate promise

 If your home needs repairs to remove health or safety hazards, you might look into government-sponsored home improvement grants, also called home repair grants.
-Not everyone qualifies for these grants, and most have strict criteria that possible recipients must meet.
-However, if you do qualify they are a great source of financing for your home improvement project.
+Not everyone qualifies for these grants, and most have strict criteria that you must meet.
+However, if you do qualify, they are a great source of financing for your home improvement project.

 A grant is a form of financial aid that the recipient does not have to repay.
-For those who qualify, grants may be issued by federal, state, and local governments.
+Federal, state, and local governments may issue grants to those who qualify.

 Since tax revenues fund government grants, they frequently have strict rules and auditing procedures.
 Many grants are competitive; even if you qualify for a grant, you may not necessarily receive it.
 You should apply for the grant as soon as possible.